olorondu-emeka/clean-architecture-example/BlogPost.md

 ```

-**Folder Structure**

 The **regular** folder follows a typical Express.js project structure.
 It is composed of the following sub-folders:

-- **controllers:** This folder comprises of files that contains the core business logic responsible for the functionality of different modules of the application.
-In this case, it consist of a single file named `users.js`, which we would examine later.
+- **controllers:** This folder comprises files that contain the core business logic responsible for the functionality of different modules of the application.
+In this case, it consists of a single file named `users.js`, which we would examine later.

 - database: The database folder usually houses the `models` and `migration` files for the database.
 In this project, it consists of:
 - the index.js file which is an improvised in-memory database.
 Below is its content: